 In the Hague and Brussels, Eumedion also guards the interests of institutional investors by keeping a critical eye on developments relating to legislation and regulations and making proposals on how to do things better.
-As a representative of institutional investors, Eumedion also participates in various institutions as well, such as the Corporate Governance Code Monitoring Committee and the Foundation for Annual Reporting.
+As a representative of institutional investors, Eumedion also participates in various institutions as well, such as the Corporate Governance Code Monitoring Committee and the Dutch Accounting Standards Board.

-In this way, Eumedion contributes to good corporate governance at listed companies, while saving its members time and money.
+In this way, Eumedion contributes to good corporate governance and sustainability at listed companies, while saving its members time and money.